 Kayaking in the Black Canyon is possible, but should only be attempted by very experienced kayakers.
 The rapids within the park are rated Class V. Of course, some people also climb the walls of the canyon, mostly in the area of the North and South Chasm Walls.

 Since it’s Colorado and there’s a river, of course, fishing is also a possible activity in the Black Canyon.
-And the fishing there is supposed to be amazing, especially for hungry monster rainbow and brown trout, according to DIY Fly Fishing.
-As a matter of fact, the Gunnison River within Black Canyon of the Gunnison National Park is deemed a Gold Medal Water & Wild Trout Water because of its outstanding angling opportunities for large trout.
+And the fishing is supposed to be particularly amazing in the “Gunny”- especially for hungry monster rainbow and brown trout, according to DIY Fly Fishing.
+As a matter of fact, the Gunnison River within Black Canyon of the Gunnison National Park is deemed Gold Medal Water & Wild Trout Water because of its outstanding angling opportunities for large wild trout.

 If you time it just right: watch the sunset from Sunset View.
 (Again, we didn’t because by the time the sun set we watched it in Arches National Park – what a day!)